marley/pomodoro/README.md

-# Getting Started with Create React App
+# About

+A clean, customizable pomodoro timer to help you set up quality, distraction-free focus time.

+The [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) is a method of time management where you divide your work into long-ish focus blocks (e.g. 25 minutes) with shorter breaks in between (e.g. 5 minutes).
+Every 4 pomodoros, you should take a longer break (e.g. 10 min).

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This webapp is a clean, customizable pomodoro timer This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Todo